HTTP-RPC/Kilo/README.md

 ### Sections
 If a value in a data dictionary is an instance of `java.util.List`, the value's key can be used as a section marker.
 Content between the section start and end markers is repeated once for each element in the list.
 If the list is empty or the value of the key is `null`, the section's content is excluded from the output.

-For example, a method that returns information about a purchase order might be defined as follows:
+For example, a hypothetical "orders" service might provide a method that returns detail information about a purchase order:

+    @Template("order.html")
     public Map<String, Object> getPurchaseOrder(int orderID) { ... }

-The method might return a data structure similar to the following:
+This method might return a data structure similar to the following:

     {
       "orderID": 101,